FEMA's mission: Helping people before, during, and after disasters.

 Appointed by the President upon the declaration of a major disaster or emergency, Federal Coordinating Officers (FCOs) manage federal resource support activities in accordance with the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

-There are four FCOs assigned to Region III: Kim Kadesch (Office of the National Capital Region Coordination), Donald Keldsen, Tim Manner, and Steven Ward.
+There are two FCOs assigned to Region III: Kim Kadesch (Office of the National Capital Region Coordination) and Donald Keldsen.

 The Region III Response Division coordinates and provides federal disaster response capabilities to state, tribal, and local governments to support life-saving and life sustaining capabilities during a federally declared disaster.